oh-lang/oh/wishlist.md

 Nullable_and?: X and Y      # Nullable_and?: if !!X and !!Y {Null} else {Y}
 ```

-This makes things similar to the `xor` operator, but this operator always requires a nullable LHS.
+This makes things similar to the `xor` operator, but `xor` always requires a nullable LHS.
 The exclusive-or operation `X xor Y` has type `one_of[x, y, null]`, and will return `Null`
 if both `X` and `Y` are truthy or if they are both falsey.
 If just one of the operands
 is truthy, the result will be the truthy operand.
 An example implementation: